hatari/hatari/readme.txt

 options of this script.

+Assuming that you've used the Makefile generator of CMake, and cmake finished the configuration successfully, you can compile Hatari by running:

+	gmake -j$(getconf _NPROCESSORS_ONLN)

-Assuming that you've used the Makefile generator of CMake, and cmake finished the configuration successfully, you can compile Hatari by typing "make".
-If all works fine, you'll get the executable "hatari" in the src/ subdirectory of the build tree.
-You can then install the emulator by typing "make install".
+If all works fine, you should get the executable "hatari" in the src/ sub- directory of the build tree.
+You can then either run the executable from there, or install the emulator system-wide by typing:

+	gmake install

  3.1) WinUAE and "old" UAE CPU cores